Click on the Advanced Search button below to search all programs.

 Detailed information on all Duke administered programs is available by using the menu on left side of this page.

-If you wish to see a complete list of all non-Duke administered approved programs, follow the link below to conduct a search or click here.
+If you wish to see a complete list of all non-Duke administered approved programs, click the button above, or click here.
 Programs that are approved for the summer term are indicated with "summer" in parentheses next to the program name.
 Otherwise students should assume that a program is only approved for the semester or academic year.

 Please note that students who register to study on programs administered by institutions other than Duke University will pay the tuition and fees of the administering university.
 Students will be subject to a study abroad fee payable to Duke University, to maintain a student's enrollment at Duke.
 More information is available here.

 DIRECT ENROLL PROGRAMS

 Direct enroll study abroad programs are administered on-site by host institutions.
 As a student on a direct enroll program, you will be admitted to the host university as an international student for a summer, semester, or academic year.
 Through this process you will take classes as if you are enrolled as a degree-seeking student at the host institution.
 If you participate in a Duke-approved direct enroll program, you will receive transfer credit and a transcript administered by the host university.

 Direct enroll programs encourage you to be independent, as they do not always provide the amount of support services you might be accustomed to in the United States.
 This independence promotes immersion into the host culture and university community.
 As an international student enrolled at a host institution you will have the opportunity to connect with students from around the globe.
 You will either be housed with other international students and/or with students from the host community.